AdobeDocs/developer-distribute/src/pages/index.md

   - Creative Cloud Desktop
   - FastSpring
 title: Documentation for Adobe Developer Distribution
-description: A self-service submission portal for Creative Cloud UXP plugin developers to publish listings on the Adobe Exchange and Creative Cloud Marketplaces.
+description: A self-service submission portal for developers to publish listings that extend Adobe products, on the Adobe marketplaces.​
 ---

 <Hero slots="heading, text" background="rgb(141, 52, 78)"/>